What should I know about hiring in Czechia?

 - Easter Monday

-- May Day
+- Labour Day

 - Liberation Day

-- Cyril and St. Methodius
+- Day of Slavonic Apostles Cyril and Methodius

-- Jan Hus Day
+- Anniversary of the Martyrdom of Jan Hus

-- Statehood Day
+- St. Wenceslas Day

-- Independence Day
+- Independence Day Czechoslovakia 1918

-- Freedom and Democracy Day
+- Day of the Struggle for Freedom and Democracy

 - Christmas Eve

-- Christmas Day
+- 1st Christmas Day

-Maternity leave & Paternity leave
+Maternity leave & paternity leave

-Care Leave: Employees are entitled to up to 9 days of care leave if caring for a child under the age of 10 or for providing care to a sick family member.
+One of the parents is entitled to paid parental leave, which consists of a maximum of 300.000 CZK of benefit and must be taken during the first four years of the child’s life.
+They are also entitled to up to 9 days of care leave for caring for a child under the age of 10 or for providing care for a sick family member.

 Other leave (marriage, bereavement, exam leave)

-Payroll taxes and the general budget are used to fund Czech’s mandatory universal healthcare system.
+Payroll taxes and the general budget are used to fund Czechia’s mandatory universal healthcare system.

 *Native Teams can support you in finding the best private insurance in the country.
-Contact us and we will send a comparison of insurance packages and prices*
+Contact us and we will send a comparison of insurance packages and prices.*

-Relocation and Work Permits
+Relocation and work permits

-How long is the Visa / Work Permit process?
+How long is the visa/work permit process?